 In this article, I’ll tell you where macOS stores these files, and give you some tips on managing them.

 With the change of name from iTunes to Music, Apple has also changed the name of the folder that stores media files.
 Gone is the iTunes folder, renamed Music, and gone is the iTunes Media folder, renamed Media.
-You can still choose a location for the Media folder, to put it on an external or network drive, but there is going to be a lot of movement among the files in your iTunes Media folder when you upgrade to Catalina.
+You can still choose a location for the Media folder, to put it on an external or network drive, but there is going to be a lot of movement among the files in your iTunes Media folder when you upgrade.
 While your music files will stay in the same location, with the folder name changed, many of these files will go to different locations.
 You may want to plan ahead before upgrading if you have a large media library.

 The TV app replicates the app of the same name on the Apple TV and iOS.
 It provides access to content from the iTunes Store, but, on your Mac, also contains your personal video library.

 As with iTunes, when you add a video to the TV app, by default it gets added as a “Home Video,” but you can change this.
 Select the video, press Command-I to Get Info, then click the Options tab.
 You can choose Movie, TV Show, or Home Video, and the video will appear in the appropriate library in the sidebar of the TV app.

 Files for the TV app are in a new location by default.
 You’ll find them in your home folder, in /Movies/TV/Media.
 Since videos take up more space than music, this is the most problematic change.
 If you are used to storing your videos on a drive not on your Mac, you’ll need to set the media folder location to that drive.
 As with the Music app, you can do this in Preferences > Files.